alisdt/online_experiments_course/02_first.rst

 1. Upload the image with CyberDuck -- make sure it's in the same place as your experiment
 2. Change the type of the node in the JavaScript code
-3. Add the ``plugin-image-keyboard-response`` plugin at the top of your HTML file (see `the bottom of the plugin documentation page <https://www.jspsych.org/latest/plugins/image-keyboard-response/#install>`_ for the ``<script>`` tag to use, under "CDN-hosted JavaScript file")
+3. Add the ``image-keyboard-response`` plugin at the top of your HTML file (see `the bottom of the plugin documentation page <https://www.jspsych.org/latest/plugins/image-keyboard-response/#install>`_ for the ``<script>`` tag to use, under "CDN-hosted JavaScript file")
 4. Give jsPsych the name of the image -- check the plugin documentation to see how.